OCA/manufacture/mrp_planned_order_matrix/readme/USAGE.rst

-Go to 'Inventory / Configuration / Date Ranges' and define your estimating periods.
+* Go to *Inventory / Configuration / Date Ranges* and define your estimating periods.

-Go to 'Inventory / Demand Planning / Create Demand Estimates' to create or update your demand estimates.
+* Go to *Manufacturing / Planning / Create Fixed Planned Orders* to create or update your fixed planned orders.

-Go to 'Inventory / Demand Planning / Demand Estimates' to review the estimates created.
+* Go to *Manufacturing / Planning / Planned Orders* to review the planned orders in the system.